Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.md

 ### Input and Output Files

-- Inputs:  zcu102_edt platform with standalone domain on Arm Cortex-A53
+- Input:  zcu102_edt platform with standalone domain on Arm Cortex-A53
-- Outputs: zcu102_edt platform with standalone domain on Arm Cortex-A53 and Cortex-R5F processors
+- Output: zcu102_edt platform with standalone domain on Arm Cortex-A53 and Cortex-R5F processors

 ### Creating a Standalone BSP Domain for cortexr5_0